Current Integrated Studies

 Ancient Greece and the Near East: History, Politics, and Literature (IS 145)

-Students who take the three linked courses in IS 145 will receive all-college distribution credit in four areas: Historical Studies (H), Social Sciences (S), the first-year writing (W1), and the international diversity (I) requirements.
+Students who take the three linked courses in IS 145 will receive all-college distribution credit in five areas: Historical Studies (H), Social Sciences (S), Literature (L), the first-year writing (W1), and the international diversity (I) requirements.

 GO 145A — Leadership in the Ancient World